MeteoSwiss/fdb-utils/README.rst

 See `MeteoSwiss Confluence <https://meteoswiss.atlassian.net/wiki/x/gY_XC>`_ for the environment variables to use for MeteoSwiss's realtime FDB (at CSCS).

-Install the package from PyPI (MeteoSwiss Nexus)
+Install the package from PyPI (MeteoSwiss Nexus, see `how to setup Nexus PyPI access from CSCS <https://meteoswiss.atlassian.net/wiki/x/XogHAQ>`_)

 .. code-block:: console